FactoryXCode/MfPack/README.md

 - *MfPlayer II : The extended version I sample.*
 - *MfPlayer X : This is an example that shows how to use the IMFTimer, language tags,*
   *subtitles (SubRip, MicroDvd and WebVTT), RegEx (Regular Expressions) and how to get media properties.*
+- *MfPlayer X2 : This example is based on the MfPlayer X project, but replaces the floating* *subtitle overlay with a real video-frame subtitle pipeline.
+Subtitle pixels are* *now composed into the decoded video for local playback, MP4 export and Chromecast/Android TV/Google TV streaming.*
+  *The Player also demonstrates how Media Foundation playback, timed text,* *MFT processing, Source Reader/Sink Writer transcoding, IMFByteStream,* *mDNS, TLS, Google Cast V2 messages, and a local HTTP server can work together* *inside a Delphi application, without using 3th party components.*

 ![](https://github.com/FactoryXCode/MfPack/blob/Master/MfPack/Pic/MfMediaPlayer_X.jfif)